Austio/learning/Projects/bottom-up-cs.md

+### Q/A
+1. What is a file in unix?
+ - the base abstraction that most things (files, io devices) reduce to for reading/writing

+2. What is a file descriptor?
+ - Is when we `open` a file and the kernel puts an entry into a the file descriptor table so that the file is routed to appropriate driver for calls (read, write)

+3. What are the three files it starts with?
+ - stdin (0), stdout (1) and stderr (2)

+4. How do devs make a device a file?
+ - register the device with the kernel and provide a virtio_driver that implements the interface for files.

+5. Differentiate <, >, >> and |
+ - >, redirect,  writes to stdin on right
+ - >>, redirect append,  writes to stdin on right
+ - <, read, copy data into stdin in on left
+ - |, pipe, stdout of left into stdin of right

+6. How does subtraction occur in signed numbers on computers?
+ - twos compliment both numbers, add them and subtract 1

 ### CP1

 Concepts: Everything in unix is a file, from an abstraction pov it means that everything can either be read from or written to.